 7. Multiplying Bottles (Ken Brooke Routine)

 This is a classic.
 It just LOOKS like magic to me.
 I perform it in almost every show.
 My routine is similar to the routine that most magicians perform, mainly because we’re all studied the same manuscript from the legendary British Magician, Ken Brooke.
 I’ve developed several other original routines for the bottles over the years, but none of them get the impact that Brooke’s routine gets.
-Here’s a great performance of the Ken Brooke Routine by Nick Lewin:
+Here’s a performance of the Ken Brooke Routine performed by me on “Penn & Teller Fool Us.”

 6. Steve Martin’s “Flydini”